mbunge/mbunge.github.io/_posts/2016-02-20-interview-with-laura-founder-of-iconary.markdown

 ---
 layout:     post
-title:      "Interview with Laura, founder of Iconary"
+title:      "Interview with Laura Brandt, founder of Iconary"
 subtitle:   "A dictionary that really helps"
 date:       2016-02-29 08:00:00
 published:  false